ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Introduction

 We propose ProGRank, a post hoc, training-free retriever-side defence for neural dense retrievers in RAG.
-As illustrated in Fig.~\ref{fig:pipeline}, ProGRank performs a lightweight stress test on each query--passage pair by computing probe gradients of the retriever similarity score with respect to a small fixed parameter subset, namely a LayerNorm module at layer $L$, under mild randomized perturbations of the retriever computation.
-From these probe gradients, we derive two complementary instability signals, representational consistency (\textsc{Rep}) and dispersion risk (\textsc{DR}), also denoted as the consistency penalty and the saturated risk penalty.
-Unlike generic uncertainty-based reranking, ProGRank probes parameter-space sensitivity rather than only representation-space variability, and combines these signals with a score gate that focuses correction on the high-score region that determines Top-$\mathrm{K}$ membership.
-The key intuition is that optimization-driven poisons can concentrate retrievability on a small set of perturbation-sensitive matching signals, which makes them more likely to yield unstable gradient responses under stochastic perturbations than benign passages.
-We do not assume that all poisoned passages are intrinsically unstable, rather, we treat such instability as a useful reranking signal for poisoning mitigation.
-ProGRank can be used in a white-box setting with direct access to the retriever, and it also admits a surrogate-based variant for settings where the deployed retriever is unavailable.
+As illustrated in Fig.~\ref{fig:pipeline}, ProGRank stress-tests each query--passage pair by computing probe gradients of the retriever similarity score with respect to a small fixed parameter subset, instantiated as a LayerNorm module at layer $L$, under mild randomized perturbations.
+From these probe gradients, we derive two complementary instability signals, representational consistency (\textsc{Rep}) and dispersion risk (\textsc{DR}).
+Unlike generic uncertainty-based reranking, ProGRank probes parameter-space sensitivity rather than only representation-space variability, and uses a score gate to focus correction on the high-score region that determines Top-$\mathrm{K}$ membership.
+The intuition is that optimization-driven poisons can concentrate retrievability on perturbation-sensitive matching signals, making them more likely to yield unstable gradient responses under stochastic perturbations.
+We do not assume that all poisoned passages are intrinsically unstable.
+Instead, we treat such instability as a useful reranking signal for poisoning mitigation.
+ProGRank supports both white-box deployment with direct retriever access and a surrogate-based variant when the deployed retriever is unavailable.

 We evaluate ProGRank across multiple datasets and dense retriever backbones~\cite{bajaj2016msmarco,izacard2022contriever,karpukhin2020dpr,kwiatkowski2019naturalquestions,yang2018hotpotqa}, under representative poisoning strategies~\cite{chaudhari2024phantom,cho2024garag,Wang2025JointGCG,zhong2023poisoning,Zou2025PoisonedRAGUSENIX}.
 Overall, ProGRank reduces poisoned Top-$\mathrm{K}$ exposure while maintaining retrieval utility, and lowers downstream attack success.